Temples

 Bongeunsa Temple

-Bongeunsa Temple is a Buddhist temple that dates back to 794 located south of the Han River and just north of the COEX Mall in Gangnam-gu.
+Bongeunsa Temple is a Buddhist temple that dates back to 794 located south of the Hangang River and just north of the Starfield COEX Mall in Gangnam-gu.
 It was originally known as Gyeonseongsa when first built.
 This was during the rule of King Wonseong of Silla.
 Its location was 1 kilometer (0.6 miles) southwest of its current location.

 Bongwonsa Temple

 Bongwonsa Temple is a Buddhist temple dating back 1,000 years located at the foot of Ansan Mountain in Bongwon-dong.
 The temple was known as Banyasa when founded by Master Dosun in 889.
 It was originally located on the grounds of modern day Yonsei University.
+In 1592, during the Japanese invasion of Korea, the temple was destroyed, like many other buildings during this period.

 Cheondogyo Central Temple

 When Cheondogyo Central Temple was built between 1918 and 1921 it was used as a temple of Cheondoism, a 20th century Korean religious movement.
 Cheondogyo literally means "religion of the Heavenly Way."
+The roots of Cheondoism are based on the Confucian movement with an emphasis on Taoism, Buddhism, Korean nationalism, and ideas of peace, personal virtues, and morals while on earth.

-Click here to read more about Cheondogyo Central Temple.
+Read more about Cheondogyo Central Temple

 Daeseongsa Temple